Overview#

 Lecture Videos and Notes#

 Each course has a set of pre-recorded lecture videos and accompanying note sheet outlines.
-You may use these resources for your own ßcourse.
-Here are a few ideas on how you might want to do this:
+You may use these resources in your own course.
+A few ideas on how you might do this:

 Assign the videos as the main lecture content for your students, and then use your live Zoom time as Guided Problem Sessions, lecture review, supplemental instruction, Q&A, etc.

-Use them as a resource for you to structure your own lecture videos.
+Use the videos as a resource for you to structure your own lecture videos.

-Post them as review videos to supplement your own lectures.
+Use the videos as review, to supplement your own lectures.

-Notes: I tell my students that I strongly recommend they use these pdf files to take notes on, either with a tablet or printed out.
+Notes: Students can use these pdf files to take notes on, either with a tablet or printed out.

 Videos: If you decide to produce your own lecture videos, I strongly recommend that you pre-record these using OBS.
 Even if you pre-record the videos, you should still host a live Zoom Meeting to handle more of the synchronous features of class: Q&A, etc.